moth-quantum/quantum-audio/README.md

 ##  🪄 Installation <a id="installation"></a>
-To install the Quantum Audio Package, you can use ```pip``` (which comes with Python) which installs it from [PyPI](https://pypi.org/project/quantumaudio/) package manager.
+To install the Quantum Audio Package, you can use ```pip``` (included with Python) which installs it from [PyPI](https://pypi.org/project/quantumaudio/) package manager.
 Run the following command in Terminal or Command Prompt:
 ```
 pip install quantumaudio
 ```